zqz979/Flight-Delay-Prediction/README.md

 * Copy paste everything from utils.py into a notebook
 * Change syntax to avoid errors (i.e., remove "import utils", and "utils.*")
 ## Notes
-* To reproduce results, utils.load_data() will need to be called with the associated parameters for some notebooks.
+* To reproduce a certain result, utils.load_data() will need to be called with the associated parameters for some notebooks.
 Examples are given in "KNN Model.ipynb"
 * For convenience, here are the tests:
     * utils.load_data(resample=True,subsample=1.0,bts_only=False,covid=None,stock_only=False,select_features=False)
     * utils.load_data(resample=True,subsample=0.25,bts_only=False,covid=None,stock_only=False,select_features=False)